Do I have Lead Paint in My Home? What to do

 Hire a Professional for Lead Paint Removal

 It’s imperative to hire a company that is licensed to work with lead.
 There are laws in place to regulate who can inspect or remove lead paint.
 The EPA passed laws in 2010 requiring service providers who disturb lead paint in homes built before 1978 to get certified in lead safety.
 Contractors must complete a training course, certified by the EPA, to become a Certified Renovator (RRP Rule).
 So when hiring someone to remove lead paint, check that they’re certified by the EPA or an EPA-authorized state.
-New Haven Painters LLC is a locally owned and operated full-service home improvement company that specializes in quality interior and exterior painting.
+NHV Painters LLC is a locally owned and operated full-service home improvement company that specializes in quality interior and exterior painting.
 We’re EPA Lead Certified professionals, and our entire team is also lead certified.
 We offer affordable and reliable lead remediation and residential painting services in New Haven, Branford, Milford, Orange, North Haven, West Haven, East Haven, and the surrounding areas.
 Book a FREE estimate below to get started, or call us (203) 606-2346 for more information.

-By New Haven Blogging April 11, 2025
+by New Haven Blogging 23 September 2025

 New Haven Painters Announces Rebrand to NHV Painters